 There are so many choices for decorations that it’d be almost impossible to list them all.
 Something as simple as some flowers to add colour to the office would be a great start.
 Unless you want to assign someone to water them all (and potentially frying electrical equipment if they’re not careful) then fake plastic plants are good enough.
 If you have budding gardeners in your workplace, then allow them to bring in their favourite plants and have them take care of them.
 Large plants are also great to put in the hallway and around the office, just not on top of desks!

 Motivational posters and quotes might be tacky if they’re not controlled, but no doubt they add some charm and personality to your workplace.
+The best way to control them and ensure they are doing the right job is to invest in some specialist acrylic frames for them.
+This kind of plastic fabrication is ideal because it looks professional and neat.
 Allow your workers to stick notes and print-outs across their desks, walls, computers, and give them some creative freedom.
 Of course, don’t let them stick things on your desk or office!

 Another great motivational boost for your employees is to let them add family pictures and personal belonging to their desk.
 You want to make the office feel as homely as possible, and nothing feels as homely as your own personal items.
 Just keep an eye on what they bring in and make sure it’s not distracting them from work.